-The Truth About Victoria and David Beckham's Marriage: How They Continue to Defy the Haters
+The Truth About Victoria Beckham and David Beckham's Marriage: How They Continue to Defy the Haters - E!
+Online

 "When you invite someone into your home to look after your children—your most precious possessions—you have to trust them," David explained, adding that while he couldn't get into details due to legal proceedings, "What I will say, though, is that the reason I keep my mind on football is that me and my wife are happy.
 We are normal people, although people might not think that.
 Of course, we have arguments like everybody, but at the end of the day, I know I love my wife."

 And for a while it seemed that would be the final word.
-The duo welcomed their third son, Cruz Beckham, in Madrid on Feb.
+The duo welcomed their third son, Cruz, in Madrid on Feb.
 20, 2005 and pocketed an undisclosed settlement from News of the World in 2006.

 By the next year, they were ready for a fresh start.
 David, having been wooed by America's struggling Major League Soccer to play for the Los Angeles Galaxy, uprooted his family of four to the states with a grand plan of making soccer cool in the United States.
 Victoria snapped up a $22 million, 13,000-square-foot villa in Beverly Hills, appropriately distanced from David's training center, Barney's and their new, American pals Tom Cruise and Katie Holmes and a six-episode NBC reality show called Victoria Beckham: Coming to America.